psychopy/psychopy/docs/source/index.rst

 News
 ====================

-**Latest version**: 1.77.00 was released June 2013.
+**Latest version**: 1.77.00 was released June 2013, with various performance improvements.
 See complete :doc:`changelog`

 **Upcoming Workshops**:

+    * Sol Simpson and Jon Peirce are running a `Python for eye-tracking workshop at ECEM <http://ecem2013.eye-movements.org/workshops/program>`_

     * Jon Peirce is running a 1/2-day `PsychoPy workshop at ECVP <http://www.ecvp.uni-bremen.de/node/46>`_

-    * Sol Simpson and Jon Peirce is running a `Python for eye-tracking workshop at ECEM <http://ecem2013.eye-movements.org/workshops/program>`_
+    * Jon Peirce will be running the 3-day :ref:`Python for Neuroscience workshop <P4N>` again in April 2014 at Nottingham

-**Video tutorial**: You can now see a `youtube PsychoPy tutorial <http://www.youtube.com/watch?v=VV6qhuQgsiI>`_ showing you how to build a simple experiment in the Builder interface

 .. title:: Home